luckinet/loca/03_build_census_database/README.md

 | headcount  | numeric   | the number of animals (for livestock only)                                                                                                                                                               |
 | ...        | numeric   | possibly other variables that are also reported and which may give some indication of or hint at the above variables                                                                                     |

-Each geometry contains a layer per territorial level with a associated attribute table that has the following columns:
+Each geometry contains a layer per territorial level with an associated attribute table that has the following columns:

 | name     | type      | description                                                                                                                  |
 |:--------------------|:--------------------|:-----------------------------|